Emotionally Based School Non Attendance (EBSNA)

 Education for children out of school for health reasons

-When a school is aware that a child is likely to miss more than 15 days of school due to health/medical reasons they are supposed to notify the Local Authority so that alternative education can be arranged.
-Often this does not happen because the school does not see anxiety as a medical or valid reason for absence or they do not understand or may have been misinformed about the relevant guidance.
+When a school is aware that a child is likely to miss more than 15 days of school due to health/medical reasons they should notify the Local Authority (LA) so that alternative education can be arranged.

 Government guidance